persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Programming assignment
 ======================

-Implement the pivot calibration algorithm in the file ``assignments/toolcalibration/calibration.py``.
+Implement the pivot calibration algorithm, based on a list of saved tracked tool poses duirng pivoting (4x4 transformation matrices) in the file ``assignments/toolcalibration/calibration.py``.
 You can test your implementation by running the file directly in PyCharm or from the console using ```python cas/toolcalibration/pivotcalibration.py``.

 .. code-block:: python